 Who Organises a Survey When Buying a House?

-Compare My Move is here to help.
-To clear up any confusion and help you along the way, we’ve created this useful guide to explain who organises a survey when you're thinking of buying a property.
+To clear up any confusion, Compare My Move has created this useful guide to explain who organises a survey when buying a property.
 From the various types of surveys available to who must pay, we’ve explored the vital questions to prepare you for when you’re ready to compare surveyors, making the process as easy as possible.

 If you’re purchasing the property with a mortgage, then a simple valuation report is usually required to confirm its value and tell the lender that the property is worth the agreed price.
-A mortgage valuation is not a property survey, and is mainly concerned with deciding the property’s value, as well as it’s overall condition and any major risks or repairs.
-Its purpose is to satisfy the lender that they can sell the house and recover their loan if you don’t keep up the repayments, not necessarily to find any defects or building problems, which might be reflected in the asking price.
-It must be carried out by a RICS registered valuer, who might not be a professional building surveyor, and who is often less experienced in finding and diagnosing building defects.
+A mortgage valuation is not a property survey, its purpose is to satisfy the lender that they can sell the house and recover their loan if you don’t keep up the repayments.
+It must be carried out by a RICS registered valuer who might not be a professional building surveyor and who is often less experienced in finding and diagnosing building defects.

 The Different Types of Property Surveys Available

 To help you find the right surveyor for you, we’ve included a list of the main types of property surveys available, and when they should be used.
 It’s not only important to know who organises a survey, but also which type is most appropriate.
 There are three levels of surveys to consider: